zaps166/QMPlay2/README.md

 ## Hardware acceleration

-QMPlay2 supports hardware video decoding: CUVID (NVIDIA only), DXVA2 (Windows Vista and higher), VDPAU/VA-API (X11, Linux/BSD only) and VideoToolBox (macOS only).
+QMPlay2 supports hardware video decoding: CUVID (NVIDIA only), DXVA2 (Windows Vista and higher), VDPAU/VA-API (X11 for VDPAU, Linux/BSD only) and VideoToolBox (macOS only).
 Hardware acceleration is disabled by default, you can enable it in "Settings->Playback settings":
 - move hardware accelerated decoder on decoders list to the top,
 - apply settings.